kgdn/buffet/README.md

 - Virtualization support enabled in the BIOS/UEFI settings
 - KVM kernel module loaded*

+> [!TIP]
-*To check if the KVM kernel module is loaded, run the following command:
+> You can check if the KVM kernel module is loaded by running the following command:

 ```bash
 lsmod | grep kvm